puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/eventlogs.md

 In order to get the entire EventLog message, we need to parse EventLog provider files (PE files) and extract resource data.
 The Windows Registry contains information about EventLog providers.
-Artemis will perform the following high level actions to attempt to extract EventLog template strings:
+If you choose to enable EventLog Provider parsing, artemis will perform the following high level actions to attempt to extract EventLog template strings:

 1. Read and parse the SOFTWARE and SYSTEM Registry files to identify EventLog providers.
-The provider information includes information about the PE file that provides the EventLog template strings
+The Registry files point to PE files that contain EventLog Provider template strings.
-2. Read and parse all PE files associated with EventLog providers
+2. Next read and parse all PE files associated with EventLog providers
-3. Extract and parse MUI, MESSAGETABLE, and WEVT_TEMPLATE resources from the PE files
+3. Extract and parse the MUI, MESSAGETABLE, and WEVT_TEMPLATE resources from the PE files
-4. Attempt to use: MESSAGETABLE, WEVT_TEMPLATE, and the EventLog data above to assemble the full EventLog message
+4. Attempt to use: MESSAGETABLE, WEVT_TEMPLATE, and the evtx EventLog data to assemble the full EventLog message

 If parsing is successful artemis should return a more detailed EventLog message